VMs with no Archive Copy

 The main backup purpose is to protect your data against disasters and VM failures.
 Having only one copy of a backup file does not provide the necessary level of safety.
 To build a successful data protection and disaster recovery plan, you must have at least three copies of your data, for example, production data, backup and its copy, and two different types of media to store copies of your data, for example, disk storage and tape.

 To learn more about the 3-2-1 backup strategy, see the Veeam Blog article How to follow the 3-2-1 backup rule with Veeam Backup & Replication.

-- VMs by Archive Status and VMs per Backup Location charts display the number of VMs with 1 or 2 archived copies and the repositories where backups are stored.
+- The VMs by Archive Status chart shows the number of VMs with 1 or 2 archived copies.

-- Details table shows properties of each protected VMs and provides details on the location of a primary and secondary VM copy, availability of tape backups for the listed VMs and the date of the most recent VM backup.
+- The Details table shows properties of each protected VMs and provides details on the location of a primary and secondary VM copy, availability of tape backups for the listed VMs and the date of the most recent VM backup.

 This report helps backup administrators check whether mission critical VMs are protected with backup copies stored on secondary backup repositories and on tape.